mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management.rst

 Creating your own Bundle
 ~~~~~~~~~~~~~~~~~~~~~~~~

 You can create your own bundle from the resources of your choice.
 Click on the :guilabel:`Create bundle` button.
-This will open a dialog box as shown below
+This will open a dialog box as shown below.

 .. image:: /images/resources/Creating-bundle.png